pathtofile/toucli/README.md

 5. Send encrypted data out through stdout

 Step `3.` is done automatically by the API.
 Decrypting is the same in reverse.

+# System Requirements
+Needs a Mac with a Secure Enclave.
+Only tested on a Macbook Air M1 running Montery.

 # Non-Goals
 ## Transferable keys